overegneered/rowing.egneer.ing/content/equipment/boat types.md

 - How many [[blades|blades]] each person is holding; and
 - How many rowers sit in the boat (usually a power of 2).

-The presence of a cox  also makes a difference, with coxed typically being the default assumption — a boat without a cox is then said to be **uncoxed**.
+The presence of a [[coxing|cox]] also makes a difference, with coxed typically being the default assumption — a boat without a cox is then said to be **uncoxed**.
 Note that this does not apply to singles, doubles, or pairs, as these are never coxed.

 ## [[sweeping|Sweep]] boats